»

 A New Learning Opportunity: Resiliency-Informed Strategies for Preventing Substance Use and ACEs

-In alignment with this statewide commitment to prevention and resilience, the Nevada Opioid Center of Excellence is please to announce the launch of the Resiliency-Informed Substance Use Prevention Learning Series.
-This 6-part virtual webinar series aims to equip students and professionals with resiliency-informed strategies that promote holistic healing and community-based substance use prevention.
-Each expert-led session combines evidence-informed research, best practices & emerging trends with interactive skill-building and storytelling to engage participants on the critical intersection of mental health, substance use, trauma and what we as a community can do to address and prevent root causes through wellness.
+In alignment with this statewide commitment to prevention and resilience, the Nevada Opioid Center of Excellence launched the Resiliency-Informed Substance Use Prevention Learning Series in spring 2025.
+This six-part virtual webinar series equips students and professionals with resiliency-informed strategies that promote holistic healing and community-based substance use prevention.
+Each expert-led session combines evidence-informed research, best practices, and storytelling to explore the intersection of mental health, substance use, trauma, and what we can do to address root causes through wellness.

-• Understand the impact of ACEs and childhood trauma on substance use risk
+• Explored the impact of ACEs and childhood trauma on substance use risk

-• Learn how resilience-building strategies can prevent substance use and improve well-being
+• Learned how resilience-building strategies can prevent substance use and support well-being

-• Gain practical tools to integrate resiliency practices into their work and daily life
+• Gained practical tools to integrate trauma-informed, community-based approaches into their work

 Everyone benefits from resiliency building and wellness skills!
 This free webinar series is open to: